-This lack of transparency is what Bryne is calling the “Music Industry’s Black Box”:
+This lack of transparency is what Byrne is calling the “music industry’s black box.”

-“One industry source told me that the major labels assigned the income they got from streaming services on a seemingly arbitrary basis to the artists in their catalog.
-Here’s a hypothetical example: Let’s say in January Sam Smith’s “Stay With Me” accounted for 5 percent of the total revenue that Spotify paid to Universal Music for its catalog.
+“One industry source told me that the major labels assigned the income they got from streaming services on a seemingly arbitrary basis to the artists in their catalog,” writes Byrne.
+“Here’s a hypothetical example: Let’s say in January Sam Smith’s ‘Stay With Me’ accounted for 5 percent of the total revenue that Spotify paid to Universal Music for its catalog.
 Universal is not obligated to take the gross revenue it received and assign that same 5 percent to Sam Smith’s account.
 They might give him 3 percent — or 10 percent.
-What’s to stop them?
+What’s to stop them?”

-The labels also get money from three other sources, all of which are hidden from artists: They get advances from the streaming services, catalog service payments for old songs and equity in the streaming services themselves.”
+Elsewhere, Byrne notes that incoming royalties can be obscured, leaving artists with little information to correct any wrongdoing.
+“The labels also get money from three other sources, all of which are hidden from artists,” notes Byrne.
+“They get advances from the streaming services, catalog service payments for old songs and equity in the streaming services themselves.”